ArenKDesai/FetchMLApplication/README.md

 Freezing the earlier layers of a model would typically also help avoid catastrophic forgetting.
 This may not be a problem while using BERT, but if I were using a pretrained version of ViBERTgrid, I may want to keep some of those layers frozen so it doesn't forget how to utilize layout information.

 ### Task 4: Training Loop Implementation
+I stuck with the standards for a BERTgrid implementation, but I combined the loss between both heads (sentence classification and NER) because I wanted to convince the model to rely on the outputs of both --- the identification of named entities could benefit the classification of a receipt greatly.
+This does mean that I would almost always want both heads unfrozen during training, but the model isn't very large, so this shouldn't be an issue.

+This model is also text-based, so I might have to use a CV model to identify text on receipts and load them into files.